reven/Light-painter/README.md

 This sketch is based on the the one written by [Phil Burgess / Paint Your Dragon](https://github.com/PaintYourDragon) for Adafruit, that can be found [here](https://github.com/adafruit/NeoPixel_Painter).
 A complete write-up with instructions and hardware design can be found on [Adafruit's website](https://learn.adafruit.com/neopixel-painter/overview).

-Instructions for my build, including LCD setup and other parts used will be linked here as soon as I write it up.
+If you want more information on the project, you can find it [here](https://en.reven.org/2018/04/04/light-painter/).
+STL files for the enclosure and other bits can be found on [Thingiverse](https://www.thingiverse.com/thing:2849881).

 **Impotant**: Please read the known issues and understand well the current draw of your LEDs and the capabilities of your power source.